lnashier/glow/examples/README.md

 ### Once Single Seed One Node Self Loop Network

-A single seed node initiates the flow of information within the network.
-Another node, acting as a processor, handles incoming data and redirects it back to itself, thus establishing a continuous loop within the network.
+This configuration effectively addresses the issue of "indefinite wait" by introducing a single seed node to kickstart the flow of information throughout the network.
+Additionally, another node, serving as a processor, manages incoming data and channels it back to itself, creating a perpetual loop within the network.

 ![](shapes/selfloop1seednet.svg)